Kanji Koohii! is a website and community dedicated to help you complete the kanji learning method called Remembering the Kanji.

 Try the free sample chapter and see if it works for you!

 In addition to the many comments from reviewers at Amazon.com, you may enjoy Mary Noguchi's thorough review at the KanjiClinic.com website (highly recommended!).
 For details about the publisher, errata etc, see the official page.

 What is Spaced Repetition?

-Reviewing the Kanji uses a spaced repetition system (also known as "SRS") based on the popular Leitner System:
+Kanji Koohii! uses a spaced repetition system (also known as "SRS") based on the popular Leitner System: